TylerKweskin/canvas-strikethrough/README.md

 ### Features
 - Mark assignments/pages as complete from the calendar.
 - Mark assignments/pages as complete from the assignment/page itself.
+- View a list of all events manually marked as complete.

 ### Things to note
 - Marking an assignment as complete is only for your own reference.
 It does not affect your submission/grade, nor does it notify your instructor.